pieterjd/aem-generator/README.md

 ## Usage
 ### Component
-* go to the folder where you want the generated files
+* go to the folder where all your components are located
 * run ``yo aem:component``
 * answer the questions

 You now have a newly created subfolder with the name of the component, and it contains a simple HTL render script and dialog.
 ### Osgi service
 Work in progress - still need to find out how to include the package you want the files to reside in.
-Now the files get generated in the current folder, you still have to move the manually to the correct package.
+Now the files get generated in the current folder, you still have to move them manually to the correct package.